Highfivery/referrer-analytics/readme.txt

 == Frequently Asked Questions ==

+= Referrers not showing in the log? =

+Referrer Analytics relies on `$_SERVER['HTTP_REFERER]` to get site referrers.
+Due to increasing privacy settings, there's a handful of edge cases where this variable is not set:

+* The user was a "direct" visitor and typed the URL into the browser bar or used a bookmark.
+* The user followed a link from outside the browser (for example from an email or mobile app).
+* The user came to your non-secure `http` site from a secure `https` site and the browser hid the referrer for security reasons.
+* The user modified their browser not to send a referrer (such as using a browser extension to hide the information).
+* The user is using a proxy server that removes referrer headers.
+* The user clicked a link that has an HTML5 [`rel=noreferrer` attribute](https://html.spec.whatwg.org/multipage/links.html#link-type-noreferrer).
+* A site uses JavaScript to link to your site.
+Many browsers don't send a referrer when JavaScript uses `window.open` or `location.href` to open or set a URL.
+* A page redirects to yours with a [`meta refresh`](https://stackoverflow.com/questions/2985579/does-http-equiv-refresh-keep-referrer-info-and-metadata/24283850#24283850).
+Browsers either reset or remove the original referrer with this type of redirect.
+* The request was made by a robot that is not programmed to send referrer information.
+(Even legitimate robots such as Googlebot often do not send a referrer).

+You can choose to have a URL parameter fallback if one exists such as `utm_source` if the `$_SERVER['HTTP_REFERER]` is unavailable.
+Note that some CMS like WordPress, automatcially add `rel=noreferrer` to external links.
+You can control this from the plugin settings page.

 = What are the names of the referrer-specific cookies? =

 * `referrer-analytics-referrer_name`<br /><em>Human-readable name of the user's referrer</em>